-Littlepage, a Democrat, was the representative for West Virginia's 6th congressional district from 1917 to 1919.
+Littlepage was the representative for West Virginia’s 6th congressional district and was a Democrat.
+He served from 1917 to 1919.

 From Apr 1911 to Mar 1919, Littlepage missed 206 of 684 roll call votes, which is 30.1%.
 This is on par with the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.